Below you will find information about:

 Voice acting is ACTING.
 This job is more than putting on a voice.
 Acting skills are a must.

 While it’s possible to practice on your own, self-study can only get you so far, especially as a beginner.
 Practice doesn’t make perfect.
 Practice makes permanent.
 You need to learn how to practice well first, and that requires some guidance.
 If we start moving forward without knowing which way to go, we could be going in the wrong direction.
 We need a teacher to put us on the right path BEFORE we start exploring.
 Self exploration is a big part of this journey, but a coach can help guide you in the right direction so that your journey is smooth sailing.
 Coaches offer industry insight, personalized feedback, and guidance that is essential for an actor’s career.
-Some people come into this industry with naturally good acting instincts, But they still need to refine their skills through training and practice.
+Some people come into this industry with natural acting instincts, but they still need to refine their skills through training and practice.

 I always ask aspiring voice actors: